shaloo/docs.arcana/docs/web3-stack/ca_stack.md

 {% include "./text-snippets/ca_wallet_supported_apps.md" %}

----
-^*^ *The chains supported by the SDK and those available in the wallet may not always be the same.*
+^*^*The chains supported by the SDK and those available in the wallet may not always be the same.*